 The initial court date and time that you must appear is written on the bottom of your citation.
 Please note, for parking citations, the city's Customer Service Department handles Parking Notice of Violations for the initial 30 days from the date of violation.

-Your next court date can be obtained by contacting the Scottsdale City Court at 480-312-2442.
+Your next court date can be obtained online or by contacting the Scottsdale City Court at 480-312-2442.

 It is not always necessary to see a judge.
 Many questions can be answered by Scottsdale City Court Representatives, but they are not allowed to give legal advice, only general information as it relates to the case.